reginaldo-teixeira-ou-regis/project-buzzfeed-quizz-with-angular/README.md

-# Project Buzz feed Quizz With Angular
+ # :computer:  Project Buzz feed Quizz With Angular

+## :rocket: About the project

+Project developed in the Bootcamp Angular, by [DIO](https://web.digitalinnovation.one/track/everis-fullstack-developer), which consists of a Quizz Buzzfeed clone, involving the content studied during Bootcamp.

+:hammer_and_wrench: **Technologies Used**
+* HTML5
+* CSS3
+* TypeScript
+* Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.